|© 1993 - 2019 CaptainJohn.org

 Think of it this way:

-for fuel and have the difference ($28,000) to spend on fun ashore on such things as eating out, staying in a
+fuel and have $16,000 more to spend on having fun ashore on such things as eating out, staying in a few

-few hotels, shopping, going to movies, Broadway plays, visiting museums and actually being a 'tourist' on a
+hotels, shopping, going to movies, Broadway plays, visiting museums and actually being a 'tourist' on a year

-There are many different personalities with different reasons cruising the Loop.
-Some are simply out for
+There are many different Loopers with different reasons for cruising the Loop.
+Some simply want a

-on their boat and boating expenses. * I spend a whole lot more ashore than I do on fuel and boat expenses!
+spend much more on 'being a tourist' than I do on fuel and boat expenses!

-the ones that interest you the most, and then plan for discovering some new ones along the way.
-The "great
+ones that interest you, and plan on discovering new ones along the way.

 Larry Harcum, completed